Before we get to this magical quinoa bowl, I want to talk to you about something.

 - 3 Tbsp. extra-virgin olive oil

-- sea salt and pepper, to taste
+- Sea salt and freshly ground black pepper to taste

-- Preheat oven to 450 degrees F.
+Preheat oven to 450 degrees F.

-- Toss sweet potatoes with olive oil, thyme, sea salt and pepper; transfer to a large rimmed baking sheet.
+Toss sweet potatoes with olive oil, thyme, sea salt and pepper; transfer to a large rimmed baking sheet.
 Roast for 40 minutes or until tender.

-- Meanwhile, cook quinoa according to package directions.
+Meanwhile, cook quinoa according to package directions.

-- For the dressing, process the garlic in a mini food processor, process the garlic until minced.
+For the dressing, process the garlic in a mini food processor, process the garlic until minced.
 Add lemon juice, extra-virgin olive oil, sea salt, and pepper; process until combined.
 Season to taste, if needed.

-- In a large serving bowl, toss quinoa, sweet potatoes, beets, lemon zest and walnuts (or pecans); drizzle with dressing.
+In a large serving bowl, toss quinoa, sweet potatoes, beets, lemon zest and walnuts (or pecans); drizzle with dressing.
 Gently toss to combine and serve warm.